TD-Dan/Sunwai/Sunwai full dictionary.baked.md

 *   **German**: *unten* ("below, downstairs").
 *   **Latin**:  *sub* ("under")
-*   **Penetoki**: Chosen for its simple VC structure, phonetic distinctness, and the use of the back vowel /u/ which can subtly evoke depth or lowness.
+*   **Sunwai**: Chosen for its simple VC structure, phonetic distinctness, and the use of the back vowel /u/ which can subtly evoke depth or lowness.

 ## Proverbs